ROB SEWARD :: WORKS BIO CONTACT BLOG

 So I wrote a program that calibrates itself.
 Thus if the signal changes, the micro-controller adapts.
 It fixed the problem.

 I also rewrote everything for Arduino.
 The Arduino API is better designed than the PIC libraries I've used (I've tried MPLAB ICD 2, PIC C, and PicBasic), way cheaper, and as far as I can tell, every bit as capable.
 Also it's open source.
-Also, if you have a breadboard and the parts you can assemble the circuit very quickly.
+And, if you have a breadboard and the parts, you can assemble the circuit very quickly.
 I've also designed a breakout board.
-I haven't built it yet, but if you are feeling adventurous contact me and I'll email you the CAD files.
+I haven't built it yet, but if you are feeling adventurous you can download the PCB files here.

 The Circuit